Configuring Client Authentication

 To configure your event broker to enable client certificate revocation checking, see Configuring Certificate Authorities.

 The client-side requirements for using client certificate authentication include setting specific session properties and creating a secure client session.
-When using Solace messaging APIs, see Creating Client Sessions, when using the Solace JMS messaging API, see Establishing Connections.
+When using Solace messaging APIs, see Creating Client Sessions.
+When using the Solace JMS messaging API, see Establishing Connections.

 Configuring Client Certificate Parameters for Message VPNs